0xprinc/checks-while-hacks/README.md

 - `C61` - don't use erecver and signature to verify the user as these cause signature malleability.
 - `C62` - delete every entry of the mapping before deleting the mapping itself, otherwose the getter function will still work by giving all the mapping values
 - `C63` - look out for signature replay attacks.
+- `C64` - Use underscores or constants for number literals for better readability and also for unexpected humar error.
+- `C65` - Use bytes.concat() instead of abi.encodePacked(), since this is preffered since 0.8.4
+- `C66` -

 ## External Calls